puffyracoon/timer/README.md

-# GW2 Simple Timer

-## A Simple GuildWars2 Meta Event Timer
+# A Simple GuildWars2 Meta Event Timer

----

 For one, I built this timer as a hobby project to learn how to code.
 And secondly, because none of the timers already in existence have the use case I wanted, or they didn't cover the latest game expansions.